Materials-Consortia/OPTIMADE/optimade.md

 place a value can appear.
 In that case, a match requires that the `<operator>` comparison is fulfilled instead of equality.
-Strictly, the definitions of the `HAS`, `HAS ALL`, `HAS ANY` and `HAS ONLY` operators as written above applies, but with the word 'equal' replaced with the `<operator>` comparison.
+Strictly, the definitions of the `HAS`, `HAS ALL`, `HAS ANY` and `HAS ONLY` operators as written above apply, but with the word 'equal' replaced with the `<operator>` comparison.

 For example: